-shareholders be authorised or otherwise regulated (i.e. as lawyers, accountants or TCSPs) and maintain information on the identity of their nominator, which is to be made available to the competent authorities upon request.
+4.2 C. D. i.i. shareholders be authorised or otherwise regulated (i.e. as lawyers, accountants or TCSPs) and maintain information on the identity of their nominator, which is to be made available to the competent authorities upon request.
 A record of director's or shareholder's nominee status will be accessible through the registers under the TCSP Law, which list all regulated persons (i.e. lawyers, accountant and TCSPs).

-4.2 Company Registry

-Efficiency of 4.2.1 Carry out a third party review of the functioning of the Companies' Registrar and communicate results to the Compliant

-Companies' Registrar as programme partners.

-an important aid to 4.2.2 Ensure the department of the registrar is appropriately resourced.
-Partially
+4.2 Company Registry 4.2.1 Company of a divide and an effective of the Company of "Devictory and company intervention to the device Compliant Efficiency of 4.2.1 Carry out a third party review of the functioning of the Companies' Registrar and communicate results to the Compliant Companies' Registrar as an important aid to CDD. programme partners.
+4.2.2 Ensure the department of the registrar is appropriately resourced.
+Partially compliant Q3 - 2014 4.3 Register of Trusts Enhance the transparency of trusts in line with international standards and best practice.

-CDD. compliant

-Q3 - 2014

-4.3 Register of Trusts

-Enhance the transparency of trusts in line with international standards and best practice.
 4.3.1 CY to establish trust registries with the supervisory authorities for all express trusts established under CY law, where the name of the trust and the name and address of the trustee will be contained therein.
 The trust registers will be accessible by the supervisory authorities in order to facilitate them in their supervisory duties.
-Compliant

-5 Supervision of financial institutions

-5.1 Revise the AML/CFT 5.1.1 Revise and/or establish organisation structure and management within the CBC's Banking Supervision and Compliant

-supervisory structure Regulation Department (BSRD) to address AML/CFT matters, 2 in order to conduct adequate, timely and proactive

-within the CBC, risk-based AML/CFT supervision.

-ensuring it is
+Compliant 5 Supervision of financial institutions 5.1 Revise the AML/CFT 5.1.1 Revise and/or establish organisation structure and management within the CBC's Banking Supervision and Compliant supervisory structure within the CBC, Regulation Department (BSRD) to address AML/CFT matters, 2 in order to conduct adequate, timely and proactive risk-based AML/CFT supervision. ensuring it is adequately resourced

-adequately resourced